Hardening Ubuntu Server After Install

 sudo ufw enable

 If you are running other services such as mail servers, databases on non-standard ports, or custom applications, allow their respective ports before enabling the firewall.
-Run sudo ufw status numbered to see all rules in order.
-UFW's default policy already sets default-deny for incoming connections, which is the recommended setting for servers.
+Run sudo ufw status numbered to see all rules in order with their line numbers.
+This numbering is useful when you need to delete specific rules later.

 Installing and Configuring Fail2Ban